All Episodes

 Oh, by the way, standby audio soundbite 18 up there.

-Uh New York, I forgot to point that out to you.
+New York, I forgot to point that out to you.

-There is an Eva Braun that lives there, and she won a contest to go to Hawaii, I guess, on a CBS uh early show.
+There is an Eva Braun that lives there, and she won a contest to go to Hawaii, I guess, on a CBS early show.

-So they sent a crew in there, and the crew realized that that was my hometown, so they they went out and they did a little feature.
+So they sent a crew in there, and the crew realized that that was my hometown.

-Uh and I have the audio for it was about a four-minute piece.
+It was about a four-minute piece.

 Have that for you coming up.

-It's the Rush Limbaugh program and the Excellence in Broadcasting Network.
+It's the Rush Limbaugh Program and the Excellence in Broadcasting Network.

 800-282-2882.

-Uh you want to hear it?
+You want to hear it?

-Harry Smith got a little snarky.
+Well, why the full form of Harry Smith got a little snarky.

-Um I didn't see it.
+I didn't see it.

-Uh I wish she would have left this in.
+I wish she would have left this in.

-Just go put that little snippet.
+Cookie, if you can, just go put that little snippet.

 So there's a little context.

-Uh, because I I'd like to hear that.
+Because I'd like to hear that.

-Famous old St. Vincent's church with its Renaissance style architecture, the beautiful murals along the flood wall that hold back the mighty Mississippi River, and Rush Limbaugh's boyhood home.
+Famous old St. Vincent's Church with its Renaissance-style architecture, the beautiful murals along the flood wall that hold back the mighty Mississippi River, and Rush Limbaugh's boyhood home.

 Yep, America's favorite conservative was born and raised right here in Cape Girardeau.